vncastanheira/gjapi_python/README.md

 Documentation
 -------------

+- You can download the whole repository and open the *index.html* file on the **Documentation** folder
-Make sure to read the documentation on index.html on the Documentation folder for further information on how to use the API.
+- Or you can read the documentation on the repository's Wiki

 -----------------
 Bugs and feedback